xenon-middleware/xenon/doc/userguide_src.md

     }

 The __copy__ method supports various copy operations such as a regular copy, a resume or an append.
 The _options_ parameter can be used to specify the desired operation.
-The details can be found in the Javadoc.

 Normally, __copy__ performs its operation _synchronously_, that is, the call blocks until the copy is completed.
 However, _asynchronous_ operations are also supported by providing the option [__CopyOption.ASYNCHRONOUS__][17].
 In that case a [__Copy__][16] object is returned that can be used to retrieve the status of the copy (using __getCopyStatus__) or cancel it (using __cancelCopy__).
+The details of the available copy operations can be found in the Javadoc of [__CopyOption__][17].

 ### Jobs interface ###